 We embrace diversity and aim to create an inclusive working environment that celebrates all our Team Members as individuals.
 Our DEI framework identifies five pillars of activity: advocacy, Team Members, suppliers, communities and guests for a holistic approach to embedding DEI in everything we do.
 We publish our DEI data in our annual CSR report (described above).
 As an example of our gender diversity, in 2020, 44% of leadership roles in the Company were held by women and 40% were held by people of color.
 In 2021, we set our new goals around gender and racial diversity.
-By 2025, 50% of leadership roles will be held by women.
-Furthermore, by 2025, 50% of leadership roles will be held by people of color.
+By 2025, 50% of leadership roles will be held by people of color.